2012 Audi A3 Interior

 - "It's likely that the navigation system will be a popular option for buyers, but operation may present some minor challenges.
 The screen, while large and clear, is not controlled by touch.
 Rather, it makes use of Audi's MMI controller.
 This wouldn't be a problem if the controller was situated on the center console, but instead it's located inconveniently on the dash." -- Edmunds

 The 2012 Audi A3’s cargo capacity is competitive for its class.
 It has 19.5 cubic feet of total cargo capacity with all seats in use, and 39 cubic feet with the rear seats folded down.
-There’s also plenty of space in the car for storing personal odds and ends.
+There’s also plenty of space for storing personal odds and ends.

 - "A3 has less space than a small station wagon but is far more versatile than a compact sedan.
 The hatch door lifts high for access to a usefully roomy, flat-floor cargo bay.
 The rear seat backs fold easily to extend the load area but don't lay completely flat.
 The cabin has good small-item storage." -- Consumer Guide